carbon-language/carbon-lang/clang/docs/Modules.rst

-Private module map files, which are named ``module.private.modulemap`` (or, for backward compatibility, ``module_private.map``), allow one to augment the primary module map file with an additional submodule.
+Private module map files, which are named ``module.private.modulemap`` (or, for backward compatibility, ``module_private.map``), allow one to augment the primary module map file with an additional modules.
 For example, we would split the module map file above into two module map
 files: